KROI

 KROI (92.1 FM) is a radio station serving the Greater Houston market.
 It is licensed to Seabrook, Texas and owned by the Spanish Broadcasting System.
 The station's studios are located in Greenway Plaza and the transmitter is based near Rosharon in unincorporated Brazoria County.

 The station began as a Top 40 station upon its launch in 1983, but later shifted to beautiful music in 1984, and then classical music in 1986, before its acquisition by Radio One in 2004.

-Following a short-lived regional Mexican format, KROI became an urban contemporary gospel station in 2006.
-In October 2011, KROI flipped to an all-news radio format; however, by October 2014, plagued by poor ratings and large financial losses, Radio One flipped KROI to Boom 92—a format focusing on classic hip-hop music.
-That format also proved to be unsuccessful in the long run, which resulted in another format change back to top 40 in January 2017.
-In May 2021, the urban gospel programming (which had been broadcasting on KMJQ-HD2 since 2011) returned to KROI.
-In March 2023, it was reported that Urban One would acquire the Houston radio stations owned by Cox Media Group; to comply with Federal Communications Commissions ownership limits, Urban One would concurrently place KROI into a temporary station trust.
-The transfer was finalized on August 1, 2023, and the station was divested to the Spanish Broadcasting System for $7.5 million on December 20, 2024, upon which the station reverted to a regional Mexican format.
+Under Radio One's ownership, the station underwent numerous format changes.
+Following a short-lived regional Mexican format, KROI became an urban contemporary gospel station in 2006, then flipped to an all-news radio format in October 2011.
+Plagued by poor ratings and large financial losses, the station changed formats again in October 2014 to Boom 92—a format focusing on classic hip-hop music.
+That format also proved to be unsuccessful in the long run, resulting in another format change back to top 40 in January 2017, followed by a reversion to gospel in May 2021.
+In December 2024, the Spanish Broadcasting System acquired the station for $7.5 million, upon which the station reverted to a regional Mexican format.

 History

 Early years

 The very first radio station in the Houston area on the 92.1 frequency was KREL-FM, sister station of KREL AM 1360 in Baytown.
 KREL-FM signed on in April 1949, and simulcast its sister station for its entire existence.
 With FM radio failing to grow in popularity in the early 50s, KREL-FM was taken off the air in November 1953.
 The 92.1 frequency would remain unoccupied for the next thirty years.

 The current 92.1 FM frequency signed on the air April 23, 1984 with a satellite-delivered adult contemporary format from Transtar.
-Within weeks, former KRBE programmer Clay Gish was hired as Program Director, and on June 1 he changed the station to a live CHR format as KZRQ "Z92".
+Within weeks, former KRBE programmer Clay Gish was hired as Program Director, and on June 1 he changed the station to a live contemporary hit radio format as KZRQ "Z92".
 The station, which was only a 1,400-watt at 300-foot Class A, took heavy shots against its CHR neighbor on the dial, KKBQ-FM "93FM" (which is a 100,000-watt Class C at 2,000 feet) and even had a song parody of then hit, Ray Parker Jr's "Ghostbusters" called "Zoobusters" that poked fun of KKBQ-FM's Q-Zoo morning show.
 The station also claimed to be the first station to play CDs and the world's first all-digital station.